 Apple lovers delight in this seasonal South Carolina festival.
 Apple Harvest Festival patrons participate in apple picking, hayrides, cider making, pumpkin picking, apple-peeling contests, Johnny Appleseed stories and delicious baked apple goods.

 Lions and tigers and goblins, oh my!
 Join Riverbanks Zoo and Garden for a Halloween spook-tacular, Boo at the Zoo.
 Children 12 and under are invited to wear costumes for a spook-fest!

-This Colonial Times event provides hands-on experience and a glimpse of life from 1735–1785.
+This Colonial Times event at the Living History Park provides hands-on experience and a glimpse of life from 1735-1785.
 Blacksmithing, open-fire cooking, goldsmithing, spinning and musket firing are among the demonstrations.
 Exhibits include a working smokehouse and a beehive bake oven.

 Immerse yourself in Francis Marion's world and discover his significance.
 This Francis Marion/Swamp Fox Symposium is a unique opportunity to celebrate the story of theRevolutionary War in South Carolina.

 Gaston Collard & BBQ Festival - Gaston It's fun for all at the Gaston Collard & BBQ Festival, featuring a live auction, a parade, games, festival rides, live entertainment, crafters, chili and barbecue cook-offs, a dessert contest and, of course, our famous cooked collards, all at the Gaston Civic Center.

 HILLarity is a street show centered "on the hill" in historic downtown Chester featuring arts and crafts, a car show, multicultural entertainment, two stages with a variety of entertainment, children's events and rides and food.